spaceshark123/NeuralNetwork/README.md

 - `SavedNetwork2`: deep neural network to add 2 numbers (object mode)
 - `TrainSet1`: training/test dataset for adding 2 numbers (can be used for `SavedNetwork1` and `SavedNetwork2`) (object mode)
 - `MNISTNetwork`: an untrained neural network with the correct topology to evaluate MNIST cases (digit recognition). accuracy ≈ 10.61% (object mode)
-- `MNISTNetworkTrained`: a trained neural network that evaluates MNIST cases (digit recognition) with near perfect accuracy. accuracy ≈ 99.94% (object mode)
+- `MNISTNetworkTrained`: a trained neural network that evaluates MNIST cases (digit recognition) with high, generalized accuracy from training on an augmented data set.
+Good for testing your own digits. accuracy ≈ 98.14% (object mode)
 - `MNISTParams`: same as `MNISTNetworkTrained`, but as plain text (parameters mode)
+- `MNISTNetworkOverfitted`: a neural network that has been trained excessively, making it overfit to the MNIST dataset.
+Bad for testing your own digits. accuracy ≈ 99.94% (object mode)